top of page

 One Additional Note

 Since I wrote this post, I have purchased the paid version of Canva.
 The process is still the same, I just have access to more images and fonts.
+If you want more ideas, check out my free guide that I created in Canva.
+You can get this from the pop up on this page or in the bottom footer subscribe section.
+I hope you do subscribe!
+I love sharing tips and tricks and systems that have made me stress less!

 Looking for more?

 It's not about overhauling everything about your productivity.
 It's figuring out what works (because there are things that are working okay for you) and asking if we can make it work a little better for you. it's figuring out what you might be struggling with and applying systems and processes.
-I've used the very systems that I teach in this program.
+I've used the very systems that I teach.
 I used to think "I need a deadline to get motivated (and, wow, I'm so focused when that happens)"!
 I also used to keep Post-it notes stuck to my monitor as reminders of what I needed to do.
 Now, I've learned a less stressful way to get stuff done.
 And I'm so excited to share it with you!

 0 comments